ISLAMABAD: Islamabad Traffic Police (ITP) issued 2, 284 fine tickets to motorists for parking their vehicles at wrong places during the ongoing year.

-The authority also impounded some vehicles to relevant police stations, creating problems in smooth flow of traffic during the same period, said an official in ITP.
+The authority also impounded some vehicles, creating hurdle in smooth flow of traffic during the same period, said a senior official in ITP.

-Talking to APP, he said Senior Superintendent of Police (SSP) traffic, Farrukh Rashid has directed all zonal DSPs to ensure implementation on traffic laws while demonstrating courteous attitude towards citizens.
+Talking to reporter, he said Senior Superintendent of Police (SSP) traffic, Farrukh Rashid has directed all zonal DSPs to ensure implementation on traffic laws while demonstrating courteous attitude towards citizens.

-The personnel on duty were strictly asked to adopt policy of `Phele Salam- Phir Kalam’ and sensitized the motorists about traffic laws in a professional manner.
+The personnel on duty were strictly asked to adopt policy of `Pehle Salam- Phir Kalam’.

-The SSP, he said was constantly monitoring the progress of cops, following directions of Inspector General of Police (IGP) Islamabad, Qazi Jamil ul Rehman to ensure smooth flow of traffic in the city.
+The SSP, he said was constantly monitoring the performance of cops, following directions of Inspector General of Police (IGP) Islamabad, Qazi Jamil ul Rehman to ensure smooth flow of traffic in the city.

-SSP appealed the drivers to park their vehicles at designated places instead of occupying footpaths as it was the right of pedestrians to use pathways.
+The SSP appealed the drivers to park their vehicles at designated places instead of occupying footpaths as it was the right of pedestrians.

 They said that shortage of space in the commercial areas was the major reason for traffic congestion, adding that they are often left with no other option but to park their vehicles on the roads and linking streets which only adds to the parking and traffic congestion in the city.